hdzierz/Kaka/README.md

 To set up a replica:

 ```
-bash env_setup.sh false [host address of primary to connect to]
+bash env_setup.sh false [host ip address of primary to connect to] [port of primary to connect to]
 docker-compose build
 docker-compose up -d
 ```